Avnet debuts vibrating wearables that let concertgoers ‘feel’ music

-A recently-announced partnership between Avnet and Not Impossible Labs has yielded a new type of wearable — a “Vibrotextile” vest with wrist and ankle bands that pulse in sync with live musical performances, enabling wearers to feel the music.
+A recently announced partnership between Avnet and Not Impossible Labs has yielded a new type of wearable — a “Vibrotextile” vest with wrist and ankle bands that pulse in sync with live musical performances, enabling wearers to feel the music.
 The new wearables publicly debuted in a bundle the companies are calling Music: Not Impossible, designed specifically to give both deaf and hearing concertgoers a way to enjoy music via vibrations that are felt throughout the body.

-Music: Not Impossible is particularly interesting from an engineering standpoint, as it requires that multiple wearables sync both with each other and a live performance.
+Music: Not Impossible is particularly interesting from an engineering standpoint, as it requires that multiple wearables sync both with each other and with a live performance.
 Rather than all pulsing simultaneously with every beat, the wrist, ankle, and chest wearables separately vibrate in sync with individual instruments, creating different sensations across the wearer’s body.

 Despite operating wirelessly across multiple wearers and components, the system offers “zero-latency vibrations,” the companies claim, though users have control over the intensity level.
 By choosing to emphasize certain instruments at various times, performers can create specific physical sensations in audience members, a potentially interesting new twist for musicians.